 A customer relationship management (CRM) system will do a lot more than storing collected contact details.
-By tracking customer data and interactions across different channels, a CRM will help you craft highly relevant content and personalized email campaigns.
+By tracking customer data and interactions across different channels, a CRM will help you craft highly relevant content and personalised email campaigns.
 And with the right CRM tool, you can run an advanced marketing campaign aligned with GDPR rules.

 Base Your Email Strategy Around a Clear Goal and Objective

 You’ll need to decide which types of emails you’ll be sending out.
 Here are a couple of examples:

 - Monthly newsletters

 - Loyalty programmes and referral emails (for dedicated customers)